Top common causes of gas line damage and how to avoid them

 7. You don’t hand dig to expose the line(s) in multiple locations.

-When you contact BC 1 Call, you’ll get a map and detailed instructions that tell you where the lines are, and to carefully hand dig to expose them in multiple places so that you can easily avoid the lines when you’re working on your project.
-Sometimes people skip this step, preferring to simply use the location information to mark aboveground where they think the line is supposed to be.
-This is a mistake, because you might be reading the map wrong, or in some rare cases, the information you get could be incorrect.
-The instructions are given for good reasons, so please follow them!
+When you contact BC 1 Call, you'll get a map and detailed instructions that tell you where the lines are, and to carefully hand dig to expose them in multiple places so that you can easily avoid the lines when you're working on your project.
+Sometimes people skip this step, preferring to simply use the location information to mark above ground where they think the line is supposed to be.

 8. You find the utility line locating instructions confusing or can’t find the line(s) where the map says they should be, and you start your project anyway.

-The information you get after contacting BC 1 Call could be coming from several different companies, if you have underground lines for electricity, internet, natural gas, street lights or traffic light sensors on your property.
+The information you get after contacting BC 1 Call could be coming from several different companies, if you have underground lines for electricity, internet, gas, street lights or traffic light sensors on your property.
 In some cases the information could be quite old and challenging to make sense of.

 And, as noted above, in some cases you won’t find the utility lines where you expect them to be.
 Maybe you’re misinterpreting the information you got, or maybe the map provided by the utility company is incorrect, although this is rare.
 Either way, do not simply go ahead with your project.

-We’ll help you make sense of the information, and in some cases we’ll come out as soon as possible at no cost to help you find the line.
-When in doubt, reach out—we’re here to help keep you safe.
+After contacting BC 1 Call, if the information you got is confusing or you can't find a gas line based on the information we provided, call us at 1-888-224-2710.
+We'll help you make sense of the information, and in some cases we'll come out as soon as possible at no cost to help you find the line.
+When in doubt, reach out—we're here to help keep you safe.

-How to avoid all these dig mistakes
+How to avoid dig mistakes

 So now you know all the ways you can go wrong—but we can easily sum up the right way to dig: